haoningng/holbertonschool-shell/init_files_variables_and_expansions/README.md

 9-divide_and_rule - prints the result of POWER divided by DIVIDE followed by a new line where POWER and DIVIDE are environment variables
-10-love_exponent_breath - displays the result of BREATH to the power LOVE where BREATH and LOVE are environment variables 11-binary_to_decimal - converts a number from base 2 to base 10
+10-love_exponent_breath - displays the result of BREATH to the power LOVE where BREATH and LOVE are environment variables 11-binary_to_decimal - converts a number from base 2 to base 10 12-combinations - prints all possible combinations of two letters, except oo